romainv/sys-dependencies/README.md

 once the module is imported.
 You can use it to dynamically adjust the environment before processing the module, such as adding dependencies.
-If the function produced an output to `stdout` or `stderr`, it should return `true`, `false` otherwise so that sys-dependencies can properly display progress.
+If the function produced an output to `stdout` or `stderr`, it should return `true`, otherwise an exit code 2 so that sys-dependencies can properly display progress.
 - **_postProcess (optional)_**: it will be executed after all the other functions.
 You can use it to display information or further configuration after a module was installed or updated for instance.
-If the function produced an output to `stdout` or `stderr`, it should return `true`, `false` otherwise so that sys-dependencies can properly display progress.
+If the function produced an output to `stdout` or `stderr`, it should return `true`, otherwise an exit code 2 so that sys-dependencies can properly display progress.

 ## License
 sys-dependencies is [MIT licensed](./LICENSE)